El Angel (film)

-El Angel (El ángel) is a 2018 Argentine-Spanish true crime film directed by Luis Ortega.
+El Angel (El ángel) is a 2018 crime drama film directed by Luis Ortega.
 It was screened in the Un Certain Regard section at the 2018 Cannes Film Festival.
 It is inspired by the true story of Argentine serial killer Carlos Robledo Puch.
 It was selected as the Argentine entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Plot

 Carlos is a 17-year-old teenager with the face of an angel whom no one can resist.
 He gets everything he wants.
 In high school he meets Ramón and together they form a dangerously charming duo.
 They embark on a path of theft and lies, and quickly killing becomes a way of communicating.